hmk3r/quarkchat/README.md

 |SPK_RENEWAL_INTERVAL_UNIT | string|The [time unit](https://momentjs.com/docs/#/manipulating/add/) for users' Signed pre-key change interval|M|
 |SPK_RENEWAL_INTERVAL_VALUE |integer|The value of SPK_RENEWAL_INTERVAL_UNIT |1|
 |LOW_OTPK_WARNING_THRESHOLD |integer|The amount of one-time pre-keys for a user which, upon reached, makes the server request from the client(user) to submit more one-time pre-keys|5|

+## Development

+- Run with `npm run dev` instead of `npm start` for the application to automatically restart upon changing a file
+- Run unit tests with `npm test`
+- Check syntax and code style with `npm run lint`